 My response was an attempt to start erasing that dividing line.

-We have a story to tell, so let us tell it, even if it doesn’t include tacos and sombreros.
-The media and our society is already filled with partial stories about Latinos, so let us share the other side.
+We all have a story to tell, so let us tell it, even if it doesn’t include tacos and sombreros.
+The media and our society are already filled with partial stories about Latinos, Blacks, and Asians, so let us share the other side.
 We are more than these partial stories, let us be known for the beautiful people we are, not just how you think we should contribute to your world.

 We all want to be seen and known.
 We all want to tell our story.
 Let’s start engaging each other and celebrating the diversity!

-I challenge you to engage a blogger of another culture or color–heck invite them to speak at your conference.
-Invite her to join your contributing team of writers and share her story through her eyes, not from your limited box of her culture.
+I challenge you to engage a blogger of another culture or color!
+Invite them to collaborate with you.
+To speak at your conference.
+Invite her to join your contributing team of writers and share her story through her eyes, not from your limited perspective of her culture.